Shadow Work Is Not What You Think

 Trauma creates adaptive strategies that help us survive and make sense of what happened.
 These strategies are intelligent and protective.

 They are not inherently shadow.
+They are adaptations.

 Often they become so integrated into how we operate that we mistake them for identity itself.

+They require awareness and often healing.
 But they are not the same as shadow.

 For example, hyper-independence after betrayal is an adaptation.
 It kept you safe.
 It makes sense.
 But the shadow may not be the independence itself – it may be the repressed need for support that never feels allowed to surface.